 As I left the bus, I'd thank the driver courteously.
 It wasn't his fault my body was a shell.
 He suffers just like me.
 I'd limp to work, my own walk of shame; I'd been bent over and penetrated by England's roads, and most weren't even out of church yet.

 "See you next weekend," the driver once said to me, trying to be nice.
-I felt like I wanted to cry and die, the grim realisation of my predictable destiny.
+I felt like I wanted to cry and die, the grim realization of my predictable destiny.
 That evening, on the train home, I wrote a letter to National Rail Enquiries asking them about the lack of Sunday morning services.
 It was my plea for help.
 They didn't answer it.